patrickfav/id-mask/README.md

 The library internally converts everything to bytes, encrypts it and then requires an encoding schema to make the output printable.
 Per default the url-safe version of Base64 ([RFC4648](https://tools.ietf.org/html/rfc4648)) is used.
 This is a well supported, fast and reasonable space efficient (needs ~25% more storage than the raw bytes) encoding.

 However depending on your use case, you may want Ids that are easy to type, do not contain possible problematic words or require some maximum length.
-The library includes some build-in encodings which satisfy different requirements:
+The library includes some built-in encodings which satisfy different requirements:

 | Encoding               | may contain words | easy to type                        | Length for 64 bit id (deterministic/randomized) | Length for 128 bit id (deterministic/randomized) | Example                              |